hetalang/heta-specifications/syntax.md

 ## Comments

-1. Comments is the part of the code which is not parsed and used only for annotation of code.
+1. Comments is the part of the code which is not compiled and used only for annotation of code.

 1. **One line comment** starts with `//` symbols and ends with line breaks.